Weebifying/jumpscare-geode/README.md

 ```

 # Special thanks to:
-- CatXus and Jaid, for testing this mod on Android!
+- CatXus and Jaid, for testing this mod on Android 2.205!
-- [Prevter](https://github.com/Prevter) and [Erymanthus](https://github.com/RayDeeUx), for testing this mod on MacOS!
+- [Prevter](https://github.com/Prevter) and [Erymanthus](https://github.com/RayDeeUx), for testing this mod on MacOS 2.200!
+- [zmx](https://github.com/qimiko), for testing this mod on MacOS 2.206!